syprian/syprian/README.md

 - **Data Visualization:** Created interactive visualizations with D3.js and dashboards with Tableau for data-driven insights
 - **Analytics:** Business analytics background enabling me to design data systems that support strategic decision-making

-### AI/ML Engineering
-- **Model Development:** Experience with scikit-learn for building predictive models and understanding ML algorithms
-- **Production Deployment:** Knowledge of serving ML models via REST APIs and integrating predictions into backend applications
-- **Feature Engineering:** Skilled at transforming raw data into meaningful features for model training
-- **MLOps Mindset:** Understanding of model versioning, monitoring, and the full ML lifecycle in production environments

 ---

 ## 🌱 Currently Learning